autotunafish/snakegame/README.md

 # snakegame
 A terminal snake game that uses the drawille crate to render images.
+Designed for Mono-spaced Fonts, but its a game so play around!

 # Features:
   - High precision slithering controls